 Peace and welcome to you!
-Christ Church Cathedral, an Episcopal Church in the heart of Nashville, is the seat of the Bishop of Tennessee and a vibrant parish eager to welcome guests, visitors, and newcomers.
-You—visitors and residents of Nashville—are daily in our prayers.
+Christ Church Cathedral, an Episcopal Church in the heart of Nashville, is the seat of the Bishop of Tennessee and a vibrant parish eager to welcome visitors and newcomers.

-If you are new to Nashville, new to the Episcopal church, or new to both, please take a moment and register your interest in Christ Church Cathedral here.
-In addition, spend some time on this website to learn about the mission and values of the Cathedral congregation, the history of the Cathedral, and familiarize yourself with Cathedral clergy.
+If you are new to Nashville, new to the Episcopal church, or perhaps new to both, please take a moment and register your interest in Christ Church Cathedral here.
+In addition, spend some time on this website to learn about the mission and values of the Cathedral congregation, the history of the Cathedral, and the Cathedral clergy.

-We invite you to worship with us on Sunday and throughout the week.
+We invite you to worship with us on Sunday or weekday Eucharists.
 Anyone sitting near you will be happy to answer questions about worship at Christ Church Cathedral and opportunities for fellowship, education, and servant ministry.

-Please also consider stopping by during the week to pray or to simply admire our beautiful worship space.
-Learn about our historic church and its congregation here.
+Please also consider stopping by during the week to pray or to tour our historic church.
+Learn more here.

 Families and Children

 Christ Church Cathedral is home to hundreds of families from across Middle Tennessee.
-Childcare is provided at all major events throughout the week as well as during our Sunday liturgies.
-The receptionist will be pleased to direct you to the Cathedral’s nursery, located in the Undercroft (basement level, immediately below the Parish Hall).
+Childcare is provided at all major events throughout the week, as well as during our Sunday liturgies.
+The receptionist can direct you to the Cathedral’s nursery, located in the Undercroft (basement level, immediately below the Parish Hall).

 A full complement of Christian Education classes is offered each Sunday for children, youth, and adults.
 Please consult the Christian Formation section of this site or contact Caroline Bauerschmidt for more details.